Apitally now supports AdonisJS

 Conclusion

-With Apitally’s new AdonisJS integration, you can gain valuable insights into your API’s usage, errors and performance with minimal effort.
+With Apitally’s new AdonisJS integration, you can get insights into your API’s usage, errors, and performance with minimal effort.
 This allows you to stay productive and focus on building great APIs rather than setting up complex monitoring infrastructure.

-For further instructions, including how to configure request logging, check out our comprehensive setup guide for AdonisJS.
+For further instructions, including how to configure request logging, check out our full setup guide for AdonisJS.

 Happy monitoring!